 Then a mixed in chopped red onion, garlic, flat leaf parsley, grassy olive oil, and a kiss of apple cider vinegar for punch.

-And if that weren’t enough, I topped this Market Bean Salad with the most beautiful cherry tomatoes I’ve seen all season.
+And if that weren’t enough, I topped this Market Bean Salad Recipe with the most beautiful cherry tomatoes I’ve seen all season.
 The sweet tomatoes offer a cool juicy note to each crunchy bite.

 So much so, that I’ve eaten the leftovers for lunch and breakfast the last couple days.
+I’m not obsessed…

 This is a healthy new staple in our house, and once you try it, I think you will feel the same.

-Market Bean Salad
+Market Bean Salad Recipe

-- 1 pound raw or frozen black eyed peas
+- 1 pound black eyed peas, raw or frozen

-- 1/2 pound raw or frozen white acre peas, field peas
+- 1/2 pound white acre peas (field peas), raw or frozen

 - 1/2 pound mixed sprouted peas and lentils